jmarcelogimenez/icesym/README.md

 This project consist in two main parts:

-1) The simulator itself, located in the folder ICESym-1D
+1) The simulator itself, located in the folder ICESym-1D.
-2) The GUI, located in the folder ICESym-NEWGUI
+2) The GUI, located in the folder ICESym-NEWGUI.

 ## Installation